JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-Update-Processors.md

   dnr:storeID "store" .
 ```

 The above specifies a Update Processor which applies the updates to the AllegroGraph repository store in the catalog catalog on the server `http://agraph.example.com`.
-See [[UserGuide/Configuration/Storage Providers|Configuration API - Storage Providers]] for more detail on configuring storage providers.
+See [[Configuration API - Storage Providers|UserGuide-Configuration-Storage-Providers]] for more detail on configuring storage providers.

 ## Simple Update Processor